bing020815/text_prediction_application/README.md

 ### Notes
 * This project is inspired by Kevin Markham from Data School [https://www.dataschool.io/about/]
-* An adaption version of the application is going to be built based on the concept of this application [https://justmarkham.shinyapps.io/textprediction/]
+* An adaptive version of the application is going to be built based on the concept of this application [https://justmarkham.shinyapps.io/textprediction/]
-* The goal for this application is to predict the sentimnet level (postive or negative) of a movie review in rea time with the ability to recommend the next word that a user is going to type
+* The goal for this application is to predict the sentimnet level (postive or negative) of a movie review in real-time with the ability to recommend the next word that a user is going to type

 ### How To Build
 * The movie review dataset is going to be used to build models for prediction.